Passing California Smog Tests

 Here were my 2002 results:

-The first test actually recorded a fail at idle as they hold the engine above idle before letting it drop back down to idle and take the sampling.
-The reading was 3.5% CO.
+The first test run actually recorded a fail at idle as they hold the engine above idle before letting it drop back down to idle and then take the sampling.
+That reading was 3.5% CO at idle.

 I convinced them to adjust the AFR and re-test rather than have me come back because it was a long drive from my house to the referee center.
 I whipped out the Bentley and with a screwdriver the smog ref turned the screw out 360 degrees and we crossed our fingers.
-On the second test, the engine actually creeped over 2.5% momentarily but he ended the test when it read 2.49% and that's what was recorded.
+On the second test, the engine actually creeped up to 2.51% momentarily but he ended the test when it dropped to 2.49% and that's what was recorded in the system.
 What I didn't know at the time was that the first test was counted and recorded in the computer.
 A second fail would have required me to go to a mechanic for inspection and repair.
 I was at the smog referee because my vehicle came from out of state.

-If I had lowered my %CO to spec, I would have easily passed.
+If I had lowered my idle %CO to spec prior to the test I would have easily passed but how would I have measured it?
+You need a wide-band oxygen tester...

 11. Passing ASM (Part 1):

-I set my idle exhaust emissions to 0.7% CO (the factory setting is 0.5% to 1.5% CO for my model year and transmission type).
-This produced the following measurements with my own wideband O2 tester before any other adjustments:
+Before a smog test, I try to set my idle exhaust emissions to 0.7% CO (the factory setting is 0.5% to 1.5% CO for my model year and transmission type).
+This produces the following measurements before any other adjustments:

-This is where a portable wideband O2 tester is far more useful.
-Armed with one of these, a location to mount the sensor and a tachometer, you are on your way to independence as far as smog testing is concerned (one of the last bastions of automotive repair whose price have come down to the hobbyist level thanks to low cost technology from Bosch: the LSU-4 O2 sensor).
+This is where a portable wide-band O2 tester is far more useful.
+Armed with one of these, a location to mount the sensor and a tachometer you are on your way to independence as far as smog testing is concerned (one of the last bastions of engine maintenance whose price have come down to the hobbyist level thanks to low cost technology from Bosch: the LSU-4 O2 sensor).

-A wideband tester like the Innovate LM-1 is about $350 but you'll recover the money over several tests by not having to pay for testing through other means and you'll have the personal satisfaction of "beating the system".
-I use mine to help friends and other bus owners who got trapped between ignorant mechanics and the smog system.
+A wide-band tester like the Innovate LM-2 (which replaces the venerable LM-1) is about $350 but you'll recover the money over several tests by not having to pay for testing through other means and you'll have the personal satisfaction of "beating the system".
+I even use mine to help friends and other bus owners who've become trapped between repair shops and the smog system.

 Innovate is by far the best product available as rated for cost/accuracy.
-They do make a cheaper LC-1 cable ($199) which connects to your laptop but for easy of use and setup, the LM-1 is the way to go.
+They do make a less expensive LC-1 cable ($199) which connects directly to your laptop but for ease of use, the LM-1 is what I prefer for its built-in display and you can still connect a laptop later if you want to graph RPM/load vs. AFR.

 You'll need to get someone (perhaps a muffler shop) to weld an oxygen sensor bung onto your exhaust unless you have a CAT from the factory 75-79 setup with a test port.
 One such unit is the EMICO replacement CAT which the FI beetle also uses (hence the 043 part number).